tuhh-softsec/microSecEnD/docs/pages/dataset/georgwittberger_apache-spring-boot-microservice-example.md

 #### R1 {#rule01}

-Rule is adhered to: The application uses Apache httpd as a gateway server.
+Rule is partially adhered to: The application uses Apache httpd as a gateway server.
+The gateway does not perform authentication/authorization of incoming requests.

 Artifacts:
 - httpd-microservice-example.conf: Line: [22](https://github.com/georgwittberger/apache-spring-boot-microservice-example/blob/master/apache-configuration/httpd-microservice-example.conf#L22)